GYQ-AI/Distributed-training-basline-demo-using-TF2.0/README.md

 A Grab-and-Go demo has been provided, please check script files and experimental snapshots (as below) for more details.

-Distributed traing and validation records:
+Distributed training and validation records:

 ![Screenshot from 2021-06-10 15-06-23](https://user-images.githubusercontent.com/82304993/123392074-3d666780-d5cf-11eb-8b13-5768f8eb3105.png)